 Today it has become completely " business oriented"A common scam is to stop at a store selling bags of rice, priced between $60 and $100 depending on the coupon. pigeon Samaritan, bag being supposed to be donated to an orphanage that you can visit (at the risk of being lightened by a few more dollars).

-Without even knowing about all this, just seeing this wide road and especially this large parking lot under construction, and finally the new building serving as a boarding dock for the floating village upon arrival, it shocked me.
-I almost threw up with disgust when I arrived, I didn't recognize anything anymore.
-I got off the tuk tuk without much conviction and before even being asked to pay, I finally gave up and turned around as quickly as possible.
+Without even knowing about any of this, just seeing that wide road and especially that large parking lot under construction, and finally the new building serving as a boarding dock for the floating village upon arrival, was a shock.
+I didn't recognize anything anymore…

 To the point that I forgot to do what I would have loved to do, to return to the same house where we had stopped 7 years earlier, to take pictures and stay a little with this family and their (many) children.
 Unfortunately, besides the fact that at the time, I was no longer very sure where it was, I only wanted one thing, TO RUN AWAY !